10 min read

 4. Breakdown

-Three of these stages require very hands-on labor from our experienced operators, which is why we have fixed costs for the time spent on machine set-up, testing, and breakdown.
+Three of these stages require very hands-on labor from our experienced operators, so we have fixed costs for the time spent on machine set-up, testing, and breakdown regardless of how many parts you order.

 For example, labor for set-up, testing, and breakdown (fixed costs) is 5 hours, and you want quotes for 1,000, 10,000, and 100,000 parts.